hamishgibbs/pull_facebook_data_for_good/README.md

 ```

 Input your Facebook login credentials when prompted.
 These credentials are not stored on your computer but are simply passed to the webdriver.

+### Target dataset files

+To download multiple datasets and save dataset download information between sessions, this tool uses csv files with one row per target dataset.
+These files store the country name, earliest date of data publication, and download ID in the format: country, id, origin_year, origin_month, origin_day, *origin_hour*.

+To download the full timeseries of a new dataset, open Geoinsights and navigate to the desired data collection.
+Click "See all available downloads".
+The dataset ID is embedded in the url of this page.
+For example, the dataset ID for the collection stored at `https://www.facebook.com/geoinsights-portal/downloads/?id=243071640406689` is `243071640406689`.

 #### Notes:
 This is an early release with limited functionality, suggestions and contributions are welcome.
 To request a feature or report an issue with this tool, please [open an issue](https://github.com/hamishgibbs/pull_facebook_data_for_good/issues/new).